MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/convert-text-to-speech-cognitive-services.md

 - Use [Azure Cloud Shell](/azure/cloud-shell/quickstart) using the bash [![Embed launch](../../includes/media/cloud-shell-try-it/hdi-launch-cloud-shell.png "Launch Azure Cloud Shell")](https://shell.azure.com)
 - If you prefer, [install](/cli/azure/install-azure-cli) the Azure CLI to run CLI reference commands.
    - If you're using a local install, sign in with Azure CLI by using the [az login](/cli/azure/reference-index#az-login) command.
 To finish the authentication process, follow the steps displayed in your terminal.
-See [Sign in with Azure CLI](/cli/azure/authenticate-azure-cli) for additional sign-in options.
+See [Sign in with Azure CLI](/cli/azure/authenticate-azure-cli) for more sign-in options.
   - When you're prompted, install Azure CLI extensions on first use.
 For more information about extensions, see [Use extensions with Azure CLI](/cli/azure/azure-cli-extensions-overview).
   - Run [az version](/cli/azure/reference-index?#az_version) to find the version and dependent libraries that are installed.
 To upgrade to the latest version, run [az upgrade](/cli/azure/reference-index?#az_upgrade).